nightscout/trio-docs/docs/EN/Getting-Started/Overview.md

 Upon installation, you will need to configure your settings appropriately.
 For step-by-step instructions on using the app, follow the [start-up guide](http://diy-trio.org/start-up-guide).

 **Ready to Get Started?**
-Head to the [New User Guide](../Setup/New-User-Setup.md) for a step-by-step guide to get started!
+Head to the [New User Guide](../Setup/New-User-Setup.md) to get started!